weishuaiSong/TemplateMatters/README.md

-<h2 align="center"> <a href="">🎁Template Matters🎁: Understanding the Role of Instruction Templates in Multimodal Language Model Evaluation and Training
+<h2 align="center"> <a href="https://arxiv.org/abs/2412.08307">🎁Template Matters🎁: Understanding the Role of Instruction Templates in Multimodal Language Model Evaluation and Training
 </a></h2>

 <h5 align="center"> If you like our project, please give us a star ⭐ on GitHub.  </h2>